gustavoosantoos/Lagomorpha/Lagomorpha/readme.md

 ﻿# Logamorpha

-Library to abstract the message consuption from RabbitMQ for .NET Core.
+Library to abstract the message consumption from RabbitMQ for .NET Core.

 #### Do you want to know the name's origin?